When users click on your product, they’re sent to a landing page on your website for that product. Set the URL for this landing page with the

 mobile_linkattribute along with the

 - Use as few redirects as possible.
-Redirects increase the time between a user clicking your ad and loading your landing page.
+Redirects increase the time between a user clicking on your product and loading your landing page.
 Lengthy loading times cause your users to have a negative experience.

 - Make sure all redirects are to the same verified domain to prevent errors.

-Users on desktop and mobile who click your ad will be taken to: www.test.com/123.
+Users on desktop and mobile who click on your product will be taken to: https://www.test.com/123.

 When including a URL for a product with variants, make sure that the variant is automatically selected based on the URL.